This Christmas, give the gift of a subscription—or treat yourself—with a 10% discount!

 I have just finished researching the most remote places where wine is produced and I have set my sights on the Azores - tiny atolls of black lava dominated by the mountains that gave birth to them - where pioneers like António Maçanita, Filipe Rocha and Paulo Machado are changing the world of wine.

 A few days later, we are aboard a plane with a ticket to the island of Pico.
+A magical place, always ready to amaze us, even in the future, with its Arinto do Açores Solera.
+However, let us proceed in order and enjoy the flight.

 There is nothing but ocean for hours on end.
 White light and heat beat through the plane window.
 Then shapes begin to appear on the horizon: islands with volcanic peaks, emerging from the water like knees in a bathtub.